MicrosoftDocs/VBA-Docs/api/Excel.Trendlines.Add.md

 ## Example

-This example creates a new linear trendline in Chart1.
+This example creates a new linear trendline on Chart1.

 ```vb